BobKoto/bob-site/spacergyfile01.md

 Level 1 has 3 speeds to choose from.
 The default is slowest.

-# A video of actual play:
+# A video of Level 1 Space Junk play:
 <video width="640" height="360" controls>
   <source src="{{ site.baseurl }}/assets/SpaceJunkSweeper1.mp4"  type="video/mp4">